watson-developer-cloud/speech-javascript-sdk/README.md

 * Solidify API
 * break components into standalone npm modules where it makes sense
-* record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, fetch, etc.)
 * run integration tests on travis (fall back to offline server for pull requests)
 * more tests in general
-* better cross-browser testing (saucelabs?)
+* better cross-browser testing (IE, Safari, mobile browsers - maybe saucelabs?)
 * update node-sdk to use current version of this lib's RecognizeStream (and also provide the FormatStream + anything else that might be handy)
 * move `result` and `results` events to node wrapper (along with the deprecation notice)
 * improve docs
 * consider a wrapper to match https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html
 * support a "hard" stop that prevents any further data events, even for already uploaded audio, ensure timing stream also implements this.
-* handle pause/resume in media element streams - perhaps just stop and then create a new stream on resume, using the same token
-* consider moving STT core to standalone module
 * look for bug where single-word final results may omit word confidence (possibly due to FormatStream?)
 * fix bug where TimingStream shows words slightly before they're spoken
 * support jquery objects for element and targetElement